- I am Harshad Deshpande a practicing Cost and Management Accountant and partner at M/S Harshad S Deshpande & Associates.

 To top it all, my client immediately offered me a job opportunity as an Assistant Manager with a decent salary.

-A few days later, I got another offer from a client where I used to work previously!
+A few days later, I got another offer from a client with whom I used to work previously!

 Coming from a middle-class family, getting such lucrative offers at the age of 23, was very tempting.
 But the urge of doing something different and becoming an entrepreneur someday made me think twice!